100 Notable alumni of

 -

-Noah Morgan Mason was a U.S. Representative from Illinois.
+Noah Morgan Mason was an American politician who was a U.S. Representative from Illinois.
 A conservative Republican, he served 13 terms representing first the state's 12th congressional district and then, after a redrawing of boundaries, the 15th.

 -